bireme/proethos2/doc/how-to/how-to-add-routines-in-crontab.md

 How to add routines in crontab
 ==============================

-Proethos2 has some routines that sent emails and do other stuffs.
+Proethos2 has one routine that sent emails.
-This routines need to be added in your crontab.
+This routine need to be added in your crontab.
 To do this, please insert the rows below in your crontab typing `crontab -e`, from your linux console.
 Don't forget to replace <proethos2_path> for your correctly path.

 ```